Interest Calculation Types & Why It Matters

 Another type of home loan is a home equity line of credit or a HELOC.
 While this loan has a maximum amount, the amount owed will fluctuate over time.
 You can make payments to reduce the line and also borrow more money at any time.

 The payments on a HELOC are not fixed because they recalculate depending on the amount borrowed.
-In this sense, a HELOC is more like a credit card where you make a payment based on the balance.

 In addition to the fixed versus varying balance and payments, another huge difference is in the interest.
 The interest calculation is vastly different on a mortgage versus a HELOC.
 Let’s take an in-depth look at the interest calculations between the two.